CodingApps/HBCUShop/README.md

 ## Methods on the Main Thread

-An interesting part of the TableView controller was adding the item press fuction for the UI.
+An interesting part of the TableView controller was adding the item press function for the UI.
 Had to have an Objective-C call for long-press in order to add it.

 ``` swift
     @objc func longPress(_ longPressGestureRecognizer: UILongPressGestureRecognizer) {